 At the time of writing, this provider has around 500 servers covering 50 countries.
 Some locations near Saudi Arabia are included, such as Turkey and Israel.

-Surfshark is able to circumvent geo-restrictions around a plethora of streaming sites, including Netflix.
+Surfshark can circumvent geo-restrictions around a plethora of streaming sites, including Netflix.

 Customer support is available around the clock.
 Apps are available for Windows, MacOS, iOS, Android, and Amazon Fire Stick.
-Customers will enjoy the fact that you can connect an unlimited number of devices with a single account.
+Customers will enjoy the fact that you can have an unlimited number of connected devices with a single account.

 - Takes privacy and security very seriously